 A TRADING STRATEGY FOR INDIVIDUAL INVESTORS

-It is my opinion that long term there is a significant likelihood Japan will experience a sovereign debt crisis and a notably weaker currency.
+It is my opinion that long term there is a significant likelihood Japan will experience a debt crisis and a notably weaker currency.
 As a result, I believe there is opportunity in being net short the Japanese Government Bond market and the Yen.
 Although no one can guarantee the future and there is risk in making such a trade, this site is devoted to providing you with a variety of information and analysis that I believe support my opinion, as well as an avenue to participate in the opportunity yourself.*

 Welcome to Short Japan Debt.